kulturwunsch/Kultur-API-for-WP/README.md

 # Contribute

-The development of this plugin is supervised and coordinated by Kulturwunsch Wolfenbüttel e.V.
-However, it is desirable that everyone can contribute to this plugin and contribute their ideas.
+The development of this plugin is supervised and coordinated by Kulturwunsch Wolfenbüttel e.
+V. However, it is desirable that everyone can contribute to this plugin and contribute their ideas.

 ## New functions